Maxine Weatherby

-Maxine Weatherby (born April 7, 2001) is an American ice dancer currently competing for Azerbaijan.
+Maxine Weatherby (born April 7, 2001) is an ice dancer currently competing for Azerbaijan.
 Competing for Kazakhstan with her formerskating partner, Temirlan Yerzhanov, she is the 2020 Kazakhstani national champion and the 2019 Denis Ten Memorial Challenge bronze medalist.
 They competed in the final segment at the 2020 Four Continents Championships.

 Personal life

 Weatherby was born on April 7, 2001, in Changsha, China.
 She was adopted at age 11 months by American parents from South Florida.
 Weatherby works as a skating coach at Palm Beach Ice Works in West Palm Beach, where she also trains.

 Career

 Early career

 Weatherby began skating in 2004.
 She competed in ladies' singles for nine years before switching to pairs.
 With Mickey Sinthawachiwa, she finished ninth in intermediate pairs at the 2014 U.S. Championships.
 During the 2016–17 season, Weatherby and Jonathan Kim finished fourth in novice pairs at the Pacific Coast Sectionals to qualify for the 2017 U.S. Championships, but they withdrew and did not compete.
 She switched to ice dance the following season with Dmitriy Bogomol as her partner.
 Weatherby/Bogomol finished seventh in novice dance at the 2018 U.S. Championships.
 They competed at one event during the 2018–19 season, the 2018 Chesapeake Open, before splitting.

 Weatherby teamed up with Temirlan Yerzhanov to represent his native Kazakhstan in July 2018.
 They had previously known each other while training in Coral Springs, Florida, and tried out on the suggestion of Weatherby's mother.
 Weatherby/Yerzhanov train under Evgeni Platov in West Palm Beach and John Kerr in Pembroke Pines.
 Although Weatherby represents Kazakhstan, the federation does not cover her expenses due to her being American by nationality.

 During their first season together in 2018–19, Weatherby/Yerzhanov won the silver medal at the 2019 Kazakhstani Championships behind Gaukhar Nauryzova / Boyisangur Datiev and finished eighth at the Bavarian Open.